Armenians in India: Demography

+Armenian population in India (1951–2011)

 Population

-After Armenia's independence from USSR, many Armenian-Indians chose to return to their ancestral homeland.
-Now there are hardly 100 Armenians in India, mostly in Kolkata.
-Kolkata still has about 150 Armenians and they still celebrate Christmas on 6 Jan, and Easter.
+After Armenia's independence from USSR, many Armenian-Indians went to Armenia.
+Kolkata still has about 150 Armenians and they still celebrate Christmas on 6 January, and Easter.
 Armenian Genocide Remembrance Day is also observed in Armenian Church, Kolkata.
 The Armenian Church of Holy Nazareth, located in Brabourne Road, Kolkata was constructed in 1734 and is the oldest Church in Kolkata.
 The best known Armenian institution in India is the Armenian College and Philanthropic Academy (est. 1821) better known as the Armenian College, in Kolkata, funded by endowments and donations.
-The management of the college was handed over to the Armenian Holy See of Echmiadzin of the Armenian Apostolic Church some years ago by a group of allumni led by Heros Avetoom.
+The management of the college was handed over to the Armenian Holy See of Echmiadzin of the Armenian Apostolic Church some years ago by a group of alumni led by Heros Avetoom.
 There are presently around 125 children studying there from Armenia, Iran and Iraq and the local Armenian population.
-There is also the Armenian Sports Club (est. 1890).
-It is still active.
+There is also the Armenian Sports Club (est. 1890) which is still active.